Colton Garden

 By GPS – enter coordinates 35.23551, -111.6607

-Driving directions from downtown Flagstaff – Take 180 North towards the Museum of Northern Arizona.
-BEFORE you reach the museum, turn right onto Winding Brook Rd.
+From downtown Flagstaff – Take 180 North towards the Museum of Northern Arizona.
+Before you reach the museum, turn right onto Winding Brook Rd.
 Follow this road until it comes to a “T”.
 Turn left and park.
 Walk behind the buildings to the garden.

 Map